zp4om627xC7UscjY/agi-manifesto/README.md

 2024-08-15 I am thoroughly convinced that humans will get to the exact same end results, the design—as I depicted here far before them.
 But they will do sk by making MANY! small steps instead of directly adapting the fact that directed graphs are the best representation for LLM-multiagents, which have capacity to already be essentially AGI.

 The problem – your problem – remains lack of ability to use LLMs.
 First you will make small steps eventually realizing the scheme depicted here.
-Then you will realize the scale of this problem and hope you had implemented the Multiagents Explorer earlier.
+Then you will realize the scale of this problem and hope you had implemented the Multiagent Systems Explorer earlier.